-4. Line two baking trays with baking paper and using a teaspoon, scoop up a ball of the dough, roughly the size of a walnut.
-Roll the dough in your hands until you have a ball and place evenly on the baking tray (try and leave as much space as you can between each cookie as they will spread out, don’t over crowd your trays).
-If you have dough left over, freeze or wrap in clingfilm and refrigerate until you’re ready to make a second batch.
+3. Line two baking trays with baking paper and using a teaspoon, scoop up a ball of the dough, roughly the size of a walnut.
+Roll the dough in your hands until you have a ball and place on the baking tray.
+Space the cookie dough out evenly (be sure not to over crowd the baking trays, the cookies will expand in the oven).

-5. Using the back of a Tbs, press down on each ball gently to squash it out a little to help form a good a cookie shape.
+4. Using the back of a tablespoon, press down on each ball gently to squash it out a little to help form a round disk.
 Bake in the oven for 8-10 minutes.
 Cool slightly on the tray, before carefully transferring to a cooling rack using a spatula.
 Sprinkle with a tiny pinch of sea salt flakes and serve with a good cup of tea.

 If you’ve had a go at making my cookies or any of my recipes, I’d love to hear about it @corrieheale firstname.lastname@example.org